Skip to content

 Robert Clarke serves the Director of Advocacy for ADF International at its office in Vienna, Austria.

-Clarke is also the editor of a book, The ‘Conscience of Europe?’: Navigating Shifting Tides at the European Court of Human Rights (Kairos, 2017), and the author of a chapter in the recent publication, Religious Beliefs and Conscientious Exemptions in a Liberal State (Hart, 2019).
+Clarke is the editor of The ‘Conscience of Europe?’: Navigating Shifting Tides at the European Court of Human Rights (Kairos, 2017), and a contributor to Religious Beliefs and Conscientious Exemptions in a Liberal State (Hart, 2019).

 Publications